-Class Participation: Come prepared and on time to class.
-This includes that you bring the appropriate reading(s) and course materials, and complete the assigned reading.
+Class Participation: Come prepared to the class zoom meetings and/or ready to engage with uploaded recorded materials.
+This includes that you have access to the appropriate reading(s) and course materials, and complete the assigned reading.
 Make sure when you read, you read actively.
 Consider questions such as the following while you read, which may also help with your regular journaling assignment: What is the argument or purpose of this work or chapter?
 What kind of issue(s) are the authors addressing?
 Why is this reading significant?
-How can I highlight a significant point(s) in the class discussion through a specific example(s)?
+How can I highlight a significant point(s) in the weekly class comments through a specific example(s)?
 What questions or issues does the reading cause me to reflect about in my own understanding?